Fusion-Data-Platform/fdp/README.rst

 * Reduce barriers to entry for new students and scientists

-  * Access data without needing to learn site-specific or database-specific connection/configuration details
+  * Time is precious for short-term students and visiting collaborators.
+Eliminating the need to learn site-specific or database-specific connection protocols saves valuable time.

 * Boost data usage and maximize return-on-investment